 July 19, 1955: Judy was in concert at the Exhibition Forum in Vancouver, British Columbia, Canada.
-The show was a huge success, but afterwards, Judy’s husband and tour producer, Sid Luft, canceled the rest of the tour by citing a clause in the contract that stated Judy could cancel the dates without repercussions if she was needed for film or television work.
+The show was a huge success, but afterward, Judy’s husband and tour producer, Sid Luft, publicly announced the cancelation of the rest of the tour by citing a clause in the contract that stated Judy could cancel the dates without repercussions if she was needed for film or television work.
 The result was Judy’s first TV special which aired on September 24, 1955, not long after Judy signed a recording contract with Capitol Records that August.
-Just prior to this Vancouver engagement, Luft had canceled Judy’s two shows in Seattle scheduled for July 17th & 18th, citing that Judy had laryngitis.
+Just prior to this Vancouver engagement, Luft had already canceled Judy’s two shows in Seattle scheduled for July 17th & 18th, citing that Judy had laryngitis.

-July 19, 1963: Judy took a break from rehearsals for “Episode Four” of “The Judy Garland Show” to zip over to Las Vegas.
-Here she’s seen clowning around with boxer Floyd Patterson, and with author/playwright Norman Mailer.
+July 19, 1963: Judy took a break from rehearsals for “Episode Four” of “The Judy Garland Show” to zip over to Las Vegas, Nevada.
+Here she’s seen clowning around with boxer Floyd Patterson and with author/playwright Norman Mailer.

 July 19, 1968: Judy was supposed to be in concert on this night at the J.F.K.
 Stadium in Philadelphia, Pennsylvania.
 However, the show was rained out and pushed to the 20th.
 Here is a ticket for the 19th, which I’m sure was good for the show on the 20th.

 July 19, 1969: Don’t mess with Garland fans!
 Larry Lowenstein of Long Branch, New Jersey, objected to the July 3rd column by Paul Van Duren in which Van Duren was less than sympathetic.
-Here is the letter to the editor as well the original article.
+Above is the letter to the editor as well as the original article.